-Tag spamming is adding irrelevant search words to your tags to lure people to your image that have nothing to do with the term they’ve searched for.
-Apart from the fact you’re essentially tricking people, it’s quite hostile and frustrating when you’re looking for artwork with specific themes.
-You’ve probably seen tag spam, it will have heaps of totally useless words that have nothing to do with the image tagged onto it.
+Tag spamming is adding irrelevant search words to your tags that has nothing to do with the term users have searched for.
+You can imagine it is quite frustrating when you’re looking for artwork with specific themes and instead see irrelevant images.
+You’ve probably seen tag spam, which will have heaps of totally useless words that have nothing to do with the image tagged onto it.
 Often the tags will be popular search terms found in popular culture or related to frequently searched celebrities.
 If you tag correctly, you’re helping everyone build a relevant and helpful search index.
-If you’re seen by big search engines such as Google to be intentionally creating spam, and it presents itself as the primary function of the result, then Google will crack down on you.
 Tag spamming has the potential to greatly damage your presence online and sink you into the nether world of the web.
 To be on the safe side, use tags sparingly and as they are intended to be used.

 6. Don’t Fear Them

 Tags are very important to get new eyeballs on your artwork.
-To add tags, log into your Redbubble profile.
-Go into the edit screen of an existing work, or add tags when uploading a new work.
+To add tags go into the edit screen of an existing work, or add tags when uploading a new work.
 Once you’re on the artwork editing page, there is a box in which you can input tags.
 After you’ve input a handful of relevant, subjective tags, you can select your media.
-Don’t make your media a tag.
-It’s hard to tell exactly what percentage of your traffic and sales will come from tags, but considering how deep Redbubble’s search goes, and how Google is working hard to eliminate tag spammers, it’s important to lock them in now and make sure they’re of high quality.
+There’s no need to add a tag for the media type you’ve chosen, as the 1 or 2 media types will also work with search results.
+Remember, high quality and relevant tags are important.

-Hit up our FAQ “Tagging Your Work On Redbubble” in our Help department to read more about tagging on Redbubble.
+Hit up our FAQ “The ABC’s of Self Marketing” in our Help Center to read more about tagging on Redbubble.